History of tablet computers: Fictional and prototype tablets

 In 1968, Alan Kay envisioned a KiddiComp; while a PhD candidate he developed and described the concept as a Dynabook in his 1972 proposal: A personal computer for children of all ages, the paper outlines the requirements for a conceptual portable educational device that would offer functionality similar to that supplied via a laptop computer or (in some of its other incarnations) a tablet or slate computer with the exception of the requirement for any Dynabook device offering near eternal battery life.
 Adults could also use a Dynabook, but the target audience was children.

 Steve Jobs of Apple envisioned in a 1983 speech an "incredibly great computer in a book that you can carry around with you and learn how to use in 20 minutes".
 In 1985, as the home-computer market significantly declined after several years of strong growth, Dan Bricklin said that a successful home computer needed to be the size of and as convenient to carry as a spiral notebook.
 He and others urged the industry to research the Dynabook concept.

-Star Trek: The Next Generation featured extensive use of tablet computers.
+In 1988, Apple, as part of the "Design the Personal Computer of the Year 2000" contest, awarded a project named TABLET, inspired by the Dynabook.
+This tablet included all the features found in "modern" smartphones: camera, video recorder, microphone, speaker, cellular communication, GPS, and more.